This post was updated 2/25/19

-Let me give you a whirlwind history of Thai fabrics-3,000 years in 15 minutes!
+So let me give you a whirl wind tour of Siamese fabrics-3,000 years in 15 minutes.

 Where there’s smoke, there’s fire.
 Where there’s fiber, there’s weaving.

-Thai Silk Weaving: The origins of Thai silk can be traced back to an archeological site called Baan Chiang in northern Thailand near Udon Thani.
+The origins of Thai silk can be directly traced back to an archaeological site called Baan Chiang in northern Thailand near Udon Thani.